XavaDigital/ServerlessSaas/README.md

 Keep in mind that when you deploy your application, you first need to set your production environment variables.
 When deploying on [Vercel](https://vercel.com) you can configure secrets in the [Environment Variables](https://vercel.com/docs/v2/build-step#environment-variables) section of the project in the Vercel dashboard.

 ### Cloud Functions

 [Cloud Functions](https://firebase.google.com/docs/functions) for Firebase is a serverless framework that lets you automatically run backend code in response to events triggered by Firebase features and HTTPS requests.
 Your code is stored in Google's cloud and runs in a managed environment.
 There's no need to manage and scale your own servers.

 Cloud Functions are already setup in this project, but you first need to deploy them to your Firebase project before they work: `firebase deploy --only functions`.
 Make sure you have run `npm i` or `yarn` both inside your project directory as your your `/functions` folder.

 The Cloud Functions in this project rely on certain variables.
 If you want to use all of the functionalities, like updating subscriptions or sending emails, please first follow the instructions to setup Stripe and Postmark before you try this out.

 #### Emulators

 You cal also run the functions locally by running `firebase emulators:start`.
+You should build your functions when you make changes, so you probably want to run `npm run build && firebase emulators:start`.
 You should create an `runtimeconfig.json` file inside your functions folder to use environment variables inside the emulators when developing locally.
 You can take a look at the example file at `functions/runtimeconfig.example.json`.

 Make sure you uncomment the code inside `config/firebase.ts` to let the application use the functions emulator.

 ```
 if (process.env.NODE_ENV === 'development') {
   functions.useFunctionsEmulator('http://localhost:5001');